jsenv/core/doc/notes.md

 ### todo

-retest cover

-retest importing a json file, it should work and seems to fail for now

 retest how jsenv behaves when a subimported module throw the idea is to be able to know what file cause the error because while working on this I often had trouble to find which file